UAB-CINL/UAB-CINL.github.io/docs/analysis/hcp_pipelines/structural_pipeline.md

 -[Array Job](scripts/PostFreeSurfer_array_wrapper.sh)

 For researchers new to running array jobs, please read over the documentation for array jobs at [the Cheaha documentation](https://uabrc.github.io/cheaha/slurm/sbatch_usage/#array-jobs).

+[^1]: Thanks to Tori King and Dr. Nina Kraguljac for their contributions towards debugging and running the structural pipeline on Cheaha.